 - With the exception of a few cities, the rest of the UK isn't very racially diverse.
 Despite what the right wing press might have us believe, the UK isn't wildly diverse when it comes to race.
 For example, in the town I grew up in, Bournemouth, less than 10% of the population are of any racial minority background.
 This can lead the people of colour outside of London to feel isolated in their own communities, and potentially less empowered to campaign - we want to encourage these people to keep on campaigning!
 Not to mention we hope to introduce them to other campaigners who they can relate to.

 - People forget we exist!
 People regularly assume that if you're black or brown, you must be from London.
-Sometimes we can miss out on opportunities for BME folk because so often these schemes are limited to BME people living in or from London.
+Sometimes BME folk can miss out on opportunities because often these schemes are limited to BME people living in or from London.
 We don't think that's fair and wants to make sure everyone feels welcome at Bootcamp.

 *What about campaigners of colour in London?

 The Joseph Rowntree Charitable Trust scholarship is specifically for campaigners based outside of London, but that doesn't mean we don't want people of colour from London to apply too - we have general scholarship funding available too specifically for campaigners of colour based anywhere in the UK.
 Just mark that you are of BME heritage/a person of colour on the application form to apply for it.

 So what happens if you get a scholarship?